RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-5.md

 ---
 x-trestle-set-params:
-  sc-05_odp.01:
+  sc-5_prm_1:
     values:
-  sc-05_odp.02:
+  sc-5_prm_2:
     values:
-  sc-05_odp.03:
-    values:
-sort-id: sc-05
 x-trestle-global:
   sort-id: sc-05
 ---

-# sc-5 - \[System and Communications Protection\] Denial-of-service Protection
+# sc-5 - \[System and Communications Protection\] Denial of Service Protection

 ## Control Statement

-- \[a.\] {{ insert: param, sc-05_odp.02 }} the effects of the following types of denial-of-service events: {{ insert: param, sc-05_odp.01 }} ; and
+The information system protects against or limits the effects of the following types of denial of service attacks: {{ insert: param, sc-5_prm_1 }} by employing {{ insert: param, sc-5_prm_2 }}.

-- \[b.\] Employ the following controls to achieve the denial-of-service objective: {{ insert: param, sc-05_odp.03 }}.
+## Control Objective

+Determine if:

+- \[SC-5[1]\] the organization defines types of denial of service attacks or reference to source of such information for the information system to protect against or limit the effects;

+- \[SC-5[2]\] the organization defines security safeguards to be employed by the information system to protect against or limit the effects of organization-defined types of denial of service attacks; and

+- \[SC-5[3]\] the information system protects against or limits the effects of the organization-defined denial or service attacks (or reference to source for such information) by employing organization-defined security safeguards.

 ## Control guidance

-Denial-of-service events may occur due to a variety of internal and external causes, such as an attack by an adversary or a lack of planning to support organizational needs with respect to capacity and bandwidth.
-Such attacks can occur across a wide range of network protocols (e.g., IPv4, IPv6).
-A variety of technologies are available to limit or eliminate the origination and effects of denial-of-service events.
-For example, boundary protection devices can filter certain types of packets to protect system components on internal networks from being directly affected by or the source of denial-of-service attacks.
-Employing increased network capacity and bandwidth combined with service redundancy also reduces the susceptibility to denial-of-service events.
+A variety of technologies exist to limit, or in some cases, eliminate the effects of denial of service attacks.
+For example, boundary protection devices can filter certain types of packets to protect information system components on internal organizational networks from being directly affected by denial of service attacks.
+Employing increased capacity and bandwidth combined with service redundancy may also reduce the susceptibility to denial of service attacks.

-## Control assessment-objective

-the effects of {{ insert: param, sc-05_odp.01 }} are {{ insert: param, sc-05_odp.02 }};
-{{ insert: param, sc-05_odp.03 }} are employed to achieve the denial-of-service protection objective.